slatedocs/slate/source/index.html.md

     return create_collect_action(Point(1, 0))
 ```

 This action is to collect resources at a particular location.
 You may for example collect minerals on the ground after another player's death.
 To collect resources, a player must be adjacent to the resource.

-The amount of resources collected each turn is determined by a player's collecting speed upgrades, his items and the density of the resource patch.
+For every action, you collect 100 resources.
+This amount improves when a player upgrades his collecting speed, his items and if a resource patch has a higher density.
 A player cannot carry more than his *Carrying capacity* allows.
 When his inventory is full, he needs to visit his home to deposit his resources.
 Resources are automatically deposited when a player steps on his house tile.

 | Parameter | Type  | Description                                                   |